godotengine/godot-docs/tutorials/xr/xr_action_map.rst

 In developing your game/application you have to account for the possibility that the user changes the binding and binds the movement to the left hand thumbstick.

-Also note that our shoot and grab boolean actions are linked to inputs of type ``float``.
+Also note that our shoot and grab boolean actions are linked to inputs of type ``Float``.
 As mentioned before OpenXR will do conversions between the two, but do read the warning given on that subject earlier in this document.

 .. note::